Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 We've been mean.

-We've been imposing that away too long.
+We've been imposing that too long.

-Time for a new mindset.
+Time for a new mind set.

 Most illegal immigrant families collect welfare.

-Most U.S. families headed by illegal immigrants use taxpayer-funded welfare programs on behalf of their American-born anchor babies.
+Judicial watch, surprise, surprise, Census Bureau data reveals most U.S. families headed by illegal immigrants use taxpayer-funded welfare programs on behalf of their American-born anchor babies.

 Not to mention the chain.